 Do you have to pay taxes on gold?

-Profits from trading securities (e.g, stocks, ETFs, mutual funds and bonds) are considered capital gains and are taxed at special long-term and short-term capital gains rates.
-Short-term capital gains taxes can range anywhere from 10%–37%, while long-term capital gains taxes will either be 0%, 15% or 20% depending on your taxable income.
+Profits from trading securities (e.g, stocks, ETFs, mutual funds, CDs and bonds) are considered capital gains and are taxed at special long-term and short-term capital gains rates.
+Short-term capital gains taxes can range anywhere from 10%–37%, while long-term capital gains taxes are 0%, 15% or 20% depending on your taxable income.
 One exception is for ETFs backed by physical gold (not gold mining companies), from which gains are taxed as collectibles rather than capital gains.

 The IRS views profits you earn from trading physical gold and other collectibles differently.
 If you own physical gold for less than one year, gains are taxed as ordinary income.
 If you own physical gold for longer than one year, gains are taxed at a maximum 28% rate.

 Gold investments are considered a hedge against inflation and, historically, a store of value.
 They also offer the benefits of portfolio diversification.
 However, consider the risks of investing in gold before adding the precious metal to your portfolio.

 Most financial advisors recommend not investing in more than 10% of your overall portfolio in gold.
 Because the price of the precious metal remains relatively stable — unlike speculative investments like cryptocurrency — it offers a safe haven for investors.
 But because the physical metal doesn’t generate income, gold is unlikely to produce the large gains that other asset classes like stocks and real estate can.

 If you decide to invest in gold, you can purchase the physical metal (i.e., gold bullion ingots, bars, coins or rounds) or invest in gold-backed securities (i.e., stocks, ETFs, mutual funds and futures).